stephaniebonds/stephaniebonds.github.io/_pages/about.md

 <img src="{{site.url}}/images/Bonds_Photo2.jpg" width="300" align="left" style="display: block; margin-right: 40px;" />

 Welcome!
-I am an Economist at RAND and a Professor of Policy Analysis at the RAND School of Public Policy.
+I am an Economist at [RAND(https://www.rand.org/about/people/b/bonds_stephanie.html)] and a Professor of Policy Analysis at the [RAND School of Public Policy(https://www.rand.edu)].
 I received my PhD in Economics from the University of California, Berkeley in May 2022, and  completed a Post-Doctoral Research Fellowship at the Center for Global Development in 2022-2023.
-I am an affiliated researcher at Innovations for Poverty Action (IPA).
+I am an affiliated researcher at [Innovations for Poverty Action (IPA)(https://poverty-action.org/people/stephanie-bonds)].

-My research focuses on education, health, and human capital investment in low-income settings.
+My research focuses on education, health, and human capital investment.

 You can contact me at: sbonds@rand.org